-Ventless gas fireplaces' safety is a subject of lively debate.
-According to industry group Vent-Free Gas Products Association (VGPA), a patchwork of regulations across the United States, from the city level up to the state level, controls the legality of vent-free fireplaces.
-Around 34-percent of states allow these units completely, with no restrictions at all.
-California is the only state that outright bans all manner of ventless fireplaces in every part of the state.
+The safety of ventless gas fireplaces is a subject of debate.
+According to industry group Vent-Free Gas Products Association, a patchwork of regulations across the United States controls the legality of ventless fireplaces.
+Roughly a third of states allows these units with no restrictions.
+California is the only state that outright bans all ventless fireplaces.
 In the remaining states, a welter of regulations controls ventless fireplaces based on factors such as areas of the house, population of the city, and altitudes.